Endicott College: Academics

-Endicott College has undergraduate and graduate-level programs.
-For undergraduate degrees, Endicott offers 6 Associate degree programs, 36 Bachelor programs, 21 concentrations, and 45 minors.
-The college also has 40 Master's degree programs, and 4 Doctorate programs.
-Between the undergraduate and graduate-level programs, Endicott offers 13 certificate programs.

 Endicott College is composed of the School of Arts & Sciences, Gerrish School of Business, School of Communication, School of Education, School of Hospitality Management, School of Sport Science & Fitness Studies, School of Nursing, School of Visual & Performing Arts, and the Van Loan School of Graduate & Professional Studies.
 Graduate programs are offered in Business, Education, Nursing, Computer Science, and Political Science.
 The most popular major is Business Management, followed by Fitness and Recreation Studies, Psychology and Visual/Performing Arts.

-In 2014, the college initiated its first doctoral program (Ed.D.) in Educational Leadership in Higher Education, and currently also offers an Ed.D. in PreK-12 Educational Leadership, a Ph.D. in Applied Behavioral Analysis, and a Ph.D. in Nursing.
+In 2014, the college initiated its first doctoral program (Ed.D.) in educational leadership in higher education.
+It now also offers an Ed.D. in preK-12 educational leadership, a Ph.D. in applied behavioral analysis, and a Ph.D. in nursing.

-Endicott's student-to-faculty ratio is 12:1.
+In 2014, Endicott's student-to-faculty ratio was 12:1.

 All bachelor's degree candidates must complete three distinct internship experiences before graduation, including two 120-hour positions and a semester-long internship during their senior year.
 Students majoring in nursing and athletic training earn internship credits with clinical educational experiences while education majors gain experience in the classroom through student teaching.

-In 2013, of the 3,675 students that applied to the college, 42% were admitted.
-Of these students, 59% were female and approximately 52% were from out-of-state.
-The average GPA of admitted freshman was 3.23, in which a quarter of the students ranked in the top 10% of their graduating class.
-Over 86% of Endicott students receive some form of financial aid, and the average financial aid package is about $20,065.

 Endicott was ranked no. 23 in the Regional Universities (North) category of U.S. News & World Reports 2019 rankings.